 • Class management, managing the unexpected and health & safety.

 The Business of running classes for mums and their little ones

 • Setting up a class, suitable venues, class times, payment structures and teaching safely online.

 • Child protection, and Enhanced Disclosures (CRB checks), our responsibility as yoga teachers.

 Yoga Alliance Professionals Accreditation

 90 hours in Teaching Pre and Postnatal Yoga.
 This is a specialist yoga training course, accredited by Yoga Alliance Professional UK (YAP).
-On completion of this course you will be qualified to teach Pregnancy Yoga, Postnatal Rehabilitation Yoga, and Mum & Baby Yoga classes.
+On completion of this course you will be qualified to teach pregnancy yoga, yoga for birth preparation, postnatal rehabilitation yoga, and mum & baby Yoga classes.
 The course has met the stringent requirements set by the Yoga Alliance Professionals.
 Our graduates are trained to the highest standards, view accredited course here.

 How to apply and Payment for online course